mglahera/mglahera/README.md

 </p>

 <pre>
-💻 I am a self taught Machine Learning Developer and a Full Stack Developer 📚 I have a Bachelors in Computer Science from the University of Zaragoza 📝 I have a strong interest in Data Science and Artificial Intelligence 🔭 Working on Deep Learning & Machine Learning
+💻 I am a Software Engineer
+📚 I have a Bachelors in Computer Science from the University of Zaragoza 📝 I have a strong interest in Data Science and Artificial Intelligence 🔭 Working on Deep Learning & Machine Learning
-🌱 Learning about Computer Vision, Machine Learning and DevOps stuff 🚩 Interested in Full Stack Machine Learning Application development 🤔 I’m currently looking for a job opportunity, this is <a href="https://drive.google.com/file/d/1U8wDWxdd1QXAz7qtyJLydAu3DeJ3MH5v/view?usp=drive_link" target="_blank">my updated resume.</a>
+🌱 Learning about Computer Vision, Machine Learning and DevOps stuff 🚩 Interested in Full Stack Machine Learning Application development
 </pre>
 <br/>